 Here's how to cook Bengali Keema Curry!

-- Wash Mutton Keema under running water and drain excess water from the mincemeat.
+- Wash the Mutton Keema under running water and drain excess water from the ground mutton or keema.

-- Now marinate the mutton with half of Kashmiri Red Chili Powder, Turmeric Powder, Cumin Powder, Coriander Powder, and 1 Tbsp.
-Mustard Oil for 1 hour.
+- Now, marinate the mutton with half of the Kashmiri Red Chili Powder, Turmeric Powder, Cumin Powder, Coriander Powder, and 1 tablespoon Mustard Oil for 1 hour.

 - Peel the potatoes and cut them into small cubes.
 Cut tomatoes into small pieces.

-- Heat 3 Tbsp. of Mustard Oil in a pan and fry potato cubes till those turn golden brown and crips.
+- Heat 3 tablespoon of Mustard Oil in a pan and fry potato cubes till they turn golden brown and crisp.

 - Temper remaining oil with Dry Red Chili, Bay Leaf, Green Cardamom, Cinnamon Stick, and Asafoetida.

-- Add Sugar at this point and cook on a slow flame till the sugar melt and caramelize.
+- Add Sugar at this point and cook on a slow flame till the sugar melts and caramelizes.

-- Now add chopped onion and fry till those turn translucent.
+- Now add chopped onion and fry till they turn translucent.

 - Add the rest of the Kashmiri Red Chili Powder and Turmeric Powder at this point and fry for 2 more minutes on low flame.

-- Now add chopped tomatoes followed by the Ginger and Garlic Paste and cook till the oil separates.
+- Now add chopped tomatoes, followed by the Ginger and Garlic Paste, Green Chilies and cook till the oil separates.

-- Add salt and the rest of the Cumin Powder, Coriander Powder along with half of the Garam Masala Powder, and cook for a minute on low flame.
+- Add salt and the rest of the Cumin Powder, Coriander Powder, along with half of the Garam Masala Powder, and cook for a minute on a low flame.

-- Now add marinated mincemeat and mix thoroughly.
+- Now add marinated mutton keema and mix thoroughly.

 - The meat will release water.

-- Cook for around 5 minutes on low flame.
+- Cook for around 5 minutes on a low flame.

 - Add fried potatoes and mix again.